ryszard/agency/README.md

 Please note that this package is still in the early stages of development and is not production-ready.
 Use it at your own risk, and feel free to contribute to its development.

 ## 🤝Contributing
 I welcome contributions!
-Please see CONTRIBUTING.md for details on how to contribute.
+Please send me a pull request.

 ## 📄License
 This project is licensed under the terms of the MIT license.
 See LICENSE for details.